 The book of Obadiah talks about God’s penalty that is to come upon Edom for its evil actions against Judah in a time of catastrophe.
 And it also describes the final victory of God’s people and their kingdom.

-This group is mentioned on the book of Obadiah.
-They were the offspring of Esau (Genesis 36:1), who was the brother of Jacob (Genesis 25:24–26).
+This group, which is mentioned on the book of Obadiah, were the offspring of Esau (Genesis 36:1), the brother of Jacob (Genesis 25:24–26).
 The enmity that existed between the Edomites and the Jews was mostly vicious, as is often the case with family feuds.
 This enmity that continued for ages, originated from the birthright dispute between the brothers.
-Esau sold his birthright to Jacob for a meal of lentils (Genesis 25:29-34).
+Esau despised and sold his birthright to Jacob for a meal of lentils (Genesis 25:29-34).

 The freedom the Edomites lost under David, they reclaimed under Jehoram (2 Chronicles 21:8–10).
 And the fight between Edom and the Israelites was resumed when Amaziah of Judah effectively attacked the Edomites, seizing their city, Sela, and killing many of its inhabitants (2 Kings 14:1, 7; 2 Chronicles 25:11, 12).

 Partly overcome, the Edomites again invaded Judah in the time of King Ahaz (2 Chronicles 28:17).
 And when the city of Jerusalem was ruined by Nebuchadnezzar, the Edomites celebrated the disaster that came upon Judah (Psalms 137:7).